bottlerocket-os/bottlerocket/sources/api/netdog/README.md

 The subcommand `set-hostname` sets the hostname for the system.

+The subcommand `generate-net-config` generates the network interface configuration for the host.
+If a `net.toml` file exists in `/var/lib/bottlerocket`, it is used to generate the configuration.
+If `net.toml` doesn't exist, the kernel command line `/proc/cmdline` is checked for the prefix `netdog.default-interface`.
+If an interface is defined with that prefix, it is used to generate an interface configuration.
+A single default interface may be defined on the kernel command line with the format: `netdog.default-interface=interface-name:option1,option2`.  "interface-name" is the name of the interface, and valid options are "dhcp4" and "dhcp6".
+A "?" may be added to the option to signify that the lease for the protocol is optional and the system shouldn't wait for it.
+A valid example: `netdog.default-interface=eno1:dhcp4,dhcp6?`.

 ## Colophon

 This text was generated using [cargo-readme](https://crates.io/crates/cargo-readme), and includes the rustdoc from `src/main.rs`.